The House of Belonging

 “I studied history,” she said, “in a past life…”

 And after a considered minute … “I read about the era, pretty extensively.
 That ship…” She shook her head.
 “It was meant to be buried, forgotten.
-There were only two ways to acquire that much treasure,” she stated as if preaching to the choir.
+There were only two ways to acquire that much treasure,” she stated as if she were preaching to the choir.

 When he couldn’t answer after a silent minute, she elaborated.
 “Slavery and conquest.
 Those beautiful things were bought with people’s lives and people’s land.”